What is this study about?

 What Happens During Ablation

-The most common area targeted during ablation is near the veins that bring blood from the lungs to the heart, called the pulmonary veins.
+The most common area targeted during ablation is near the veins that bring oxygen-rich blood from the lungs to the heart, called the pulmonary veins.
 This is known as pulmonary vein isolation (PVI).

 While ablation can help many patients, AF sometimes comes back, and people may need the procedure again.
 Usually, doctors repeat the same treatment in the pulmonary veins.
+These veins contain muscle fibers that are known to be potent triggers of atrial fibrillation.

 Image